 Follow a recipe; follow food safety & hygiene rules; chop using the bridge/claw safely; tidy away.

-Sharp knife, chopping board, bowl, tablespoon, serving bowls
+Sharp knife, chopping board, 2 bowls, tablespoon, serving bowls

 Ingredients (serves 6):